wp-plugins/editorial-calendar/readme.txt

 = 2.1 =

+The calendar now moves posts from the drafts drawer to the main calendar properly on blogs with the alternate functionality of the date function.

 The calendar can now display up to eight weeks at a time instead of just five.

 = 2.0 =